vandanal187/1/Advanced-Performance-Tips.md

 **Animation**
 * You can definitely draw an interactive waveform using an analyzer node, change an instrument property, and see the change in the waveform.
 This performs fairly well (slight crackles occasionally).
-  * What will not work is accidentally triggering the instrument's `triggerAttackRelease()` many times per second (as you hold down the space bar, for instance).
+  * What will not graph well is accidentally triggering the instrument's `triggerAttackRelease()` many times per second (as you hold down the space bar, for instance).
+You might not notice from the sound, but you'll see the analyzer not updating as it should be.